-Decreased Risk of Colds and Infections
+Decreased Risk for Catching Colds and Infections

-- Change your filters regularly
+- Change your filters regularly.

 How Often to Clean Your CPAP Accessories